dpakGit/DevOps_Traning/100_Days_Challenge/Tasks/Day_45:_Resolve_Dockerfile_Issues/Task.md

 And then execute the command(s) you prefer.

 ### Note the above is not what we want as it states to change the configuration to change after the container is created, although it is correct our case is to modify the Dockerfile itself.

 [root@stapp03 ~]# docker run -it httpd:2.4.43 bash
+root@da8e8f65ce95:/usr/local/apache2#  #

-root@da8e8f65ce95:/usr/local/apache2#  in the output of the command what is /usr/local/apache2
+In the output of the command what is /usr/local/apache2

 - When you run the command: